0xSiddharth/telefi-staging/README.md

 As a payment sender,

 1. Get notified of a payment request.
-2. Taps on payment request and opens @TelePay Bot on TG
+2. Tap on payment request and open @TelePay Bot on TG
-3. Connects wallet, reviews terms and signs transaction
+3. Connect wallet, reviews terms and sign transaction

 # Learn more